Puppy Behavior and Training – Training Basics

 Should I also consider training classes?

 Pet owners who are novices at training can begin a training program with these few simple steps.
-It takes repetition, time and perseverance for the puppy to be able to predictably and reliably respond to commands in a variety of situations.
+It takes repetition, time and perseverance for the puppy to predictably and reliably respond to commands in a variety of situations.
+Consider only classes that use positive training techniques.

 Training classes for young puppies are also an excellent way to socialize your new puppy to a variety of people, dogs, and other stimuli in a controlled environment.
 In addition, you will learn how to prevent problems before they can begin, or deal with them as they emerge, rather than having to find a way to correct problems that have already developed.
 Your puppy might also make some new friends of the same age.
 You could then visit these friends (or vice versa) with your puppy for social play and exercise sessions.
-Since the primary socialization period for dogs ends by 3 months of age, puppy socialization classes are most valuable for puppies 8 weeks of age and older (ask for our handout on 'Puppy – Socialization and Fear Prevention').
+Since the primary socialization period for dogs ends by 3 months of age, puppy socialization classes are most valuable for puppies 8 weeks of age and older.
 If all puppies in the class have had initial vaccinations, are healthy and parasite free, the health risks are low and the potential benefits are enormous.
 Discuss the location of classes in your area and when to start them with your veterinarian.